axiros/pytest2md/README.md

 doc strings.

-Example: This "README.md" was built into [this](./README.tmpl.md) template, where the [placeholder][README.tmpl.md] content was replaced while running pytest on this testfile:
+Example: This "README.md" was built into [this](./README.tmpl.md) template, where html comment style placeholders had been replaced while running pytest on this testfile:

 ```python
 """